-Following its successful acquisition of Sigma Chemicals in 2011 and a smaller acquisition in Canada in 2013, the Board and Management consciously decided to work to maintain its market position and to reward shareholders.
-Also, it sought to build its international client base in major mining countries such as Canada, South Africa, Brazil and in parts of Europe where there is a demand for the chemicals, platinum labware and the specialised furnaces and laboratory equipment that XRF Scientific Ltd manufactures.
+The successful acquisition of Sigma Chemicals in 2011 and a smaller Canadian acquisition in 2013 demonstrated that the Company can grow organically, maintain its market position and reward shareholders.
+Also, it is seeking to build its international client base in major mining countries such as Canada, South Africa, and Brazil as well as in parts of Europe where there is a demand for the chemicals, platinum labware and the specialised furnaces and laboratory equipment that XRF manufactures.